 While the fundamentals are the same, the processes of running a remote team are different and vary depending on the industry and type of work that you are doing.
 Most flexible environments (especially when people are working during different times of the day) require some tools to keep everyone up to date.
 From simple tools like IM, email and voicemail to more complex project management packages like Central Desktop or SharePoint, there are plenty of options to allow you to interact with your team members, and in turn for individuals on the team to work with one another.

-BNET published a great list of tools for remote teams, but technology continues to evolve at a rapid pace so any article on this topic is outdated a week after it’s written.
-Cloud based solutions are becoming more prevalent and can be an excellent solution for distributed users.
+Technology continues to evolve at a rapid pace so any article on this topic is outdated a week after it’s written.
 When you are considering tools for your team, be sure to prioritize what’s important for your individual situation.
 For example a sales team will need a real time CRM solution where they can log interactions with customers so that other members of the team have up to date information about the status of proposals and the sales process.
 An HR team will need the ability to receive and distribute information such as resumes in an efficient manner, and will probably need to have an excellent document management solution.
 No matter what industry or functional group your team operates in, there are solutions for your specific situation.

 Ultimately a well run remote team has to operate as a ROWE.
 What’s that, you ask?
 It’s a Results Only Work Environment.
 The most well known company to implement a ROWE was Best Buy in 2007 .
 The concept is deceptively simple – judge people on the work they do, not where or how it gets done.
 Many organizations have embraced the concept of performance metrics either through the implementation of the balanced scorecard or through compliance frameworks such as ITIL and COBIT (in the tech world).
 So ideally transitioning to a ROWE is as easy as defining success metrics for each position and then focusing solely on those metrics to measure the performance of each individual contributor.